microsoft/windows-drivers-rs/README.md

    cargo make
    ```

-A `DriverCertificate.cer` file will be generated, and a signed driver package will be available at `target/<Cargo profile>/package`
+A signed driver package, including a `WDRLocalTestCert.cer` file, will be generated at `target/<Cargo profile>/package`.
+If a specific target architecture was specified, the driver package will be generated at `target/<target architecture>/<Cargo profile>/package`

 ## Cargo Make